 - 1/4 cup whipping cream

-- Melt a 1/4 cup of chocolate chips on low heat in microwave 1 minute at a time stirring in between until melted or use the "melt chocolate" setting on your microwave if you have it available.
+- Melt a 1/4 cup of chocolate chips on low heat in a microwave for 1 minute at a time stirring in between until melted or use the "melt chocolate" setting on your microwave if you have it available.

 - In a large bowl beat the cream cheese on med-high with a hand mixer until light and fluffy.

 - Gradually add sweetened condensed milk and continue mixing until smooth then add in the egg, lemon and vanilla and continue to beat until all ingredients are well mixed.

-- In a small saucepan over low heat melt 2 oz of semi-sweet chocolate chips with the whipping cream.
+- In a small saucepan over low heat melt a 1/4 cup of semi-sweet chocolate chips with the whipping cream.
 Continue to stir until the chocolate is smooth and begins to thicken slightly.